Pesto Without Pine Nuts (Easy Almond Pesto)

 A mason jar with a batch of pesto sauce without pine nuts.

-Why You’ll Love This Pesto Sauce without Pine Nuts Recipe
+Why This Almond Pesto Sauce Works

 All the ingredients needed to make pesto sauce without pine nuts with almonds.